luajosman/bachelor-thesis-llm-vs-encoder-ner/README.md

   --config configs/deberta_base.yaml
 ```

-Inference reloads the saved model and tokenizer, preprocesses the test split in the same way as training, and writes:
+The inference script reloads the saved model and tokenizer, preprocesses the test split identically to training, runs the model with the evaluation batch size from the config, and writes:

 ```text
 results/multinerd/<experiment>/test_predictions.json